 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-My cousin said, "My room-mate snored throughout the night."
+The king said to his men, "Do not be afraid of the enemy.
+Face them bravely."

 ANSWER DOWNLOAD EXAMIANS APP